hapijs/hapi/API.md

     - `credentials` - if `true`, allows user credentials to be sent ('Access-Control-Allow-Credentials').
 Defaults to `false`.
     - `override` - if `false`, preserves existing CORS headers set manually before the response is sent.
+If set to `'merge'`, appends the configured values to the manually set headers.
 Defaults to `true`.

 - <a name="route.config.files"></a>`files` - defines the behavior for accessing files:
     - `relativeTo` - determines the folder relative paths are resolved against.